Zip Codes - Free zip code lookup and zip code database download.

 They function in the roles of answering emails, reviewing Authenticity Guaranteed licenses, eAward managers, web page translators, user and advertiser support, and advisors, suggesting modifications and enhancements to the system.

-Advisory Board members are appointed by the management of eQSL.cc and serve a term that ends December 31 of each year.
+Advisory Board members volunteer, and are appointed by the management of eQSL.cc and serve a term that ends December 31 of each year.

-They are chosen for their experience with web technologies, logging software, contesting, their affiliation with amateur organizations,
+They are chosen for their experience with web technologies, logging software, contesting, awards, affiliations with amateur organizations,

 standing in the amateur community, foreign language expertise, journalistic background, SWL experiences, ham radio technical expertise,